 Programs also focus on activities that are specific to girls’ needs.
-This programming may include cultural activities such as traditional recipes, Aboriginal drumming and dancing, homework help, music, and as always Girls Inc. researched based Identity Programs.
-Through the physical activity component of the program girls will increase participation in structured activities like basketball, hip hop dancing, soccer, or simply through unstructured active time.
+This programming may include cultural activities such as traditional recipes, Aboriginal drumming and dancing, homework help, music and as always Girls Inc. researched based Identity Programs.
+Through the physical activity component of the program, girls will increase participation in structured activities like basketball, dancing, soccer or simply through unstructured active time.
 Through the healthy eating component girls are given the opportunity to learn about nutrition and cooking healthy foods, with a focus on fruits and vegetables.
-Girls prepare their own healthy after-school snacks such as fruit smoothies or quesadillas.
-Through the health and wellness components girls will build self-esteem, resiliency, confidence and self-reliance and raise awareness about anti-bullying and enhance positive relationships.
+Girls prepare their own healthy after-school snacks such as fruit smoothies or wraps.
+Through the health and wellness components, girls work on building their self-esteem, resiliency, confidence, self-reliance and raise awareness about anti-bullying and enhance positive relationships.

 The After School Programs also incorporate a physical literacy component; the ability for an individual to move competently and confidently in all types of environments – it is the literacy of movement.
 In developing and teaching a girl, we break down simple skills into key components to help the girl learn and understand.
 In math, we teach children the value of numbers and simple addition and subtraction for them to grow to understand complex problems of all different types.
 In teaching movement we want to do the exact same thing!

 Fundamental movement skills are very important in the physical development of a girl.
-When a girl is confident and competent with these skills, they can develop sport-specific and complex movement skills that allow them to enjoy sport and physical activity.
-Most importantly, having a firm grasp of the fundamental movement skills and being physically literate leads a girl to enjoy a long life of physical activity.
+When a girl is confident and competent with these skills, she can develop sport-specific and complex movement skills that she can enjoy sports and physical activity.
+Most importantly, having a firm grasp of the fundamental movement skills and being physically literacy leads a girl to enjoy a long life of physical activity.
 Having confidence in physical literacy increases a girls willingness to take safe risks, try new activities and to step outside of their comfort zone.
-These skills have positive impacts on their academic performance, family relations, informed life choices, and are less likely to succumb to peer pressure.
+These skills have positive impacts on their academic performance, family relations, informed life choices and are less likely to succumb to peer pressure.